Fallout 4: Reception

 Phil Savage of PC Gamer mentioned that Fallout 4 is "a loving production.
 It's filled with care and attention to detail" and that it was "a pleasure to pick through the world".
-He concluded his review stating "many of Fallout 4's problems, like every Bethesda RPG before it, are a consequence of what makes them unforgettable".
+He concluded his review by stating "many of Fallout 4's problems, like every Bethesda RPG before it, are a consequence of what makes them unforgettable".
 Polygon awarded it a score of 9.5 out of 10, saying "Fallout 4 brings great gameplay to match its world and ambiance".
 Destructoid gave the game a 7.5 out of 10, writing "a lot of the franchise's signature problems have carried over directly into Fallout 4".

 Sales

-Fallout 4 sold 1.2 million copies on Steam in its first 24 hours of release.
-The game also sold more digital than physical copies on day one of launch.
-With almost 470,000 concurrent Steam players on launch day, Fallout 4 broke Grand Theft Auto V's record for having the most concurrent online players in a Steam game not developed by Valve.
+Fallout 4 sold 1.2 million units on Steam in its first 24 hours of release.
+The game also sold more digital than physical units on day one of launch.
+With almost 470,000 concurrent Steam players on launch day, Fallout 4 broke Grand Theft Auto V's record for having the most concurrent online players in a Steam game not developed by Valve Corporation.
 Bethesda shipped 12 million units to retailers within the first 24 hours, grossing $750 million.

-In early 2017, Pete Hines announced that Fallout 4 had sold more copies over the same time period than Skyrim, though he did not provide an official number.
+In February 2017, Pete Hines announced that Fallout 4 had sold more units over the same period than Skyrim, though he did not provide an official number.

 Awards

-Fallout 4 received numerous awards and nominations from gaming publications such as GameSpot, GamesRadar, EGM, Game Revolution, IGN, and many more.
-The game received a "Game of the Year" award from the 19th ceremony of the Academy of Interactive Arts & Sciences—also known as the D.I.C.E.
-Awards—among numerous nominations for the award from The Game Awards, The Daily Telegraph, PC Gamer, IGN and more.
-It was also placed on various lists of the best games of 2015 in which GameSpot put it at sixth, GamesRadar at fourth, among others top lists.
-The game also received awards and nominations for Role-playing game of the year with it winning the award from Game Critics and D.I.C.E. with nominations from various other gaming publications.
+Fallout 4 received numerous awards and nominations from gaming publications such as GameSpot, GamesRadar, EGM, GameRevolution, and IGN.
+The game received "Game of the Year" awards from the 19th Annual D.I.C.E.
+Awards and the 12th British Academy Games Awards, as well as numerous nominations for the top gaming honor from The Game Awards, The Daily Telegraph, PC Gamer, IGN and more.

+It was placed on various lists of the best games of 2015 in which GameSpot put it at sixth, and GamesRadar at fourth.
+The game received the "Role-Playing Game of the Year" award from the Game Critics Awards and the Academy of Interactive Arts & Sciences.